Vipul-881/cgpa-calculator-pwa/README.md

 ## Installation

 This CGPA Calculator is a PWA (Progressive Web App), which means you can install it on your mobile device just like a native app.
-Updates roll out automatically.
+Updates roll out automatically,

 ### Android